C3.ai (NYSE:AI) Shares Up 5.7% Following Analyst Upgrade

-A number of other research analysts have also weighed in on AI.
-Morgan Stanley boosted their target price on shares of C3.ai from $12.00 to $20.00 in a research report on Thursday, June 1st.
-Wolfe Research cut shares of C3.ai from a “market perform” rating to an “underperform” rating and set a $14.00 price objective on the stock. in a research report on Monday, April 24th.
-Piper Sandler raised their target price on C3.ai from $23.00 to $29.00 in a research note on Thursday, June 1st.
-DA Davidson downgraded C3.ai from a “buy” rating to a “neutral” rating and set a $30.00 price target for the company. in a report on Thursday, June 1st.
-Finally, Wedbush upgraded C3.ai from a “neutral” rating to an “outperform” rating and boosted their price target for the company from $24.00 to $50.00 in a research note on Thursday, June 1st.
-Four analysts have rated the stock with a sell rating, eight have assigned a hold rating and two have issued a buy rating to the company’s stock.
-According to MarketBeat, the company has an average rating of “Hold” and a consensus price target of $25.83.
+Other equities research analysts also recently issued reports about the stock.
+Bank of America lifted their price target on shares of C3.ai from $16.00 to $18.00 in a research report on Thursday, June 1st.
+Oppenheimer assumed coverage on shares of C3.ai in a research report on Thursday, June 29th.
+They issued a “market perform” rating for the company.
+Wedbush upgraded shares of C3.ai from a “neutral” rating to an “outperform” rating and lifted their price target for the company from $24.00 to $50.00 in a research report on Thursday, June 1st.
+DA Davidson downgraded shares of C3.ai from a “buy” rating to a “neutral” rating and set a $30.00 price target for the company. in a research report on Thursday, June 1st.
+Finally, Wolfe Research downgraded shares of C3.ai from a “market perform” rating to an “underperform” rating and set a $14.00 price target for the company. in a research report on Monday, April 24th.
+Four equities research analysts have rated the stock with a sell rating, eight have issued a hold rating and two have given a buy rating to the stock.
+According to data from MarketBeat, C3.ai currently has a consensus rating of “Hold” and an average price target of $25.83.

 Hedge Funds Weigh In On C3.ai

-C3.ai (NYSE:AI – Get Free Report) last issued its earnings results on Wednesday, May 31st.
-The company reported ($0.58) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.66) by $0.08.
-The company had revenue of $72.41 million for the quarter, compared to analysts’ expectations of $72.32 million.
+C3.ai (NYSE:AI – Get Free Report) last posted its earnings results on Wednesday, May 31st.
+The company reported ($0.58) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.66) by $0.08.
 C3.ai had a negative net margin of 100.77% and a negative return on equity of 28.23%.
-As a group, sell-side analysts forecast that C3.ai, Inc. will post -2.14 earnings per share for the current year.
+The company had revenue of $72.41 million for the quarter, compared to analyst estimates of $72.32 million.
+Analysts expect that C3.ai, Inc. will post -2.14 earnings per share for the current fiscal year.

 C3.ai Company Profile